primer/css/pages/css/utilities/borders.md

 </div>
 ```

-Borders can be applied to a specific edge or to the Y axis.
+Borders can be applied to a specific edge or to the X and Y axes individually:

 ```html
 <div class="d-flex mb-3">